basecamp/bc3-api/sections/lineup_markers.md

 Update a marker
 -----------------------

-* `PUT /lineup/markers/1.json` change name and/or date of the marker with an ID of `1`.
+* `PUT /lineup/markers/1.json` changes name and/or date of the marker with an ID of `1`.

 _Optional parameters_:

 * `name` of the marker.
-* `date` of the marker iso8601 formatted without a time part.
+* `date` of the marker ISO 8601 formatted without a time part.

 This endpoint will return `200 OK` with an empty response body.